Port Miami

 By value: YTD | Month | Annual By tonnage: YTD | Month | Annual

-The most valuable Port Miami export, Computers, has increased 102.67 percent YTD
+The most valuable Port Miami export, Passenger vehicles, has decreased 22.38 percent YTD

 Here’s a closer look at the top five, by value: